Who This Is For

 - FINRA Rule 2210 governs all communications with the public — including prospecting emails.
 Content must be fair, balanced, and not misleading

-- SEC recordkeeping requirements (Rule 17a-4) mandate retention and supervision of business communications
+- SEC recordkeeping requirements under Rule 17a-4 mandate retention and supervision of business communications

 - Supervision obligations require firms to review and oversee outbound communications from registered representatives